 Incidentally, through journaling and dream analysis, I recently arrived at this same realization.
 “I’m now 50 and past mid-life.
 At some point, I have to start listening to myself.
 If I don’t do it now, then when?”
 The email reply reinforced this shaky epiphany that I then wrote in my journal.

 To be clear, this doesn’t mean that I will stop learning from others.
 Everyone is on their life journey and create gifts to share with the world (similar to what I’m attempting to do in this website).
 I still want to learn from those gifts.
 However, my perspective will now be different.
 In the first half of life, we conform to expectations of society and family that it becomes difficult to differentiate between the voices outside vs. inside.
 The tendency is to listen too much to the outside.
-From now on, when it comes to the “what, why, and how,” I will seek my counsel and respect it.
+From now on, when it comes to the “what, why, and how,” I will also seek my counsel and respect it.

 Everything Will Take Time.
 Be Patient